Bone Collectors’ Deer Scents Guide

 Preorbital and Forehead Gland Scent

 When a buck makes a scrape, he first finds a spot with a licking branch hanging about four-five feet off the ground.
 Under this branch, he will scrape the ground with his hooves to urinate in.
 But he will also rub his eyes and forehead against the branch, which collects scent from the preorbital gland and forehead gland.
-Code Blue Scents has bottled this scent up as well as the Rack Rub™ gel.
+Bone Collector Scents has bottled this scent up as well as the Signpost Whitetail Pre-orbital Gland Attractant.
 Simply apply some to the licking branch above a real or mock scrape.
 This scent is best used during the pre-rut to the peak rut.

 How to Use Deer Scents